Manger Hotels: Manger brothers

 On October 22, 1924, it was announced that the Manger brothers had purchased a block on Seventh Avenue between 50th and 51st Streets from Realty Associates and Bing & Bing for approximately $5.5 million after plans for a sports arena on that site fell through.
-H. Craig Severance was hired to design a 1,250 room hotel for the property and Bing & Bing were named the general contractors for the project.
+H. Craig Severance was hired to design a 2,250 room hotel for the property and Bing & Bing were named the general contractors for the project.
 The twenty-story, Spanish Renaissance-style Manger Hotel opened on November 15, 1926.
 When it opened, the Manger was the largest hotel in Times Square and the third largest in Manhattan.
+The total development cost of the Hotel Manger including the purchase of the 50-51 and 7th avenue block was close to $12,000,000.

 In 1926, the Manger brothers reached an agreement with Vincent Astor to operate the St. Regis.
 This arrangement ended the following year when Astor bought out their lease as part of the hotel's sale to the Durham Realty Company.

 The Manger hotel chain assisted Richard E. Byrd's expeditions by providing free room and office space for expedition personnel.
 At Byrd's recommendation, the Advisory Committee on Antarctic Names named a mountain in Antarctica Mount Manger for William Manger.

 On July 8, 1928, William Manger, vice-president of the Manger chain, died in his apartment at the Grand Northern.
 He was 63 years old.
 A lifelong bachelor, Manger left the bulk of his estate to his brother Julius.